yotamloe/bindplane-op/ui/README.md

 in the root project directory.
 This

 1. Starts the react app with hot reloading with npm start
-2. Starts the BindPlane server with `go run . serve`
+2. Starts the BindPlane server with `go run cmd/bindplane main.go serve`

 For development navigate to `http:localhost:3000`

+## GraphQL Subscriptions on Chrome

+Its a known issue that the websocket connections needed for live updates for agents and configurations does not work for Chrome.
+It is known to work on Safari and Firefox.

 ## Building